YehudaKremer/msix/README.md

 ### Signing Options
-before using the msix file, we sign it with **certificate**, this plugin use `signtool` to sign the file with default **test** certificate. you can use your own certificate, see the documentation on the [configuration](https://github.com/YehudaKremer/msix/blob/main/documentation/configuration.md) fields:
+before using the msix file, we sign it with **certificate**, this plugin use `signtool` to sign the file with default **test** certificate. you can use your own certificate by configure the fields:
 - certificate_path
 - certificate_password
 - publisher